cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 For applications that do not perform streaming of this kind, variation can be reduced (and often performance improved) by only allowing definite-length encoding.
-The present document coins the term _basic encoding_ for combining definite-length-only with preferred encoding, further reducing the variation that a decoder needs to deal with.
+The present document coins the term _basic serialization_ for combining definite-length-only with preferred encoding, further reducing the variation that a decoder needs to deal with.
-The Common Deterministic Encoding, CDE, finally combines basic encoding with a deterministic ordering of entries in a map ({{tab-constraints}}).
+The Common Deterministic Encoding, CDE, finally combines basic serialization with a deterministic ordering of entries in a map ({{tab-constraints}}).

 Partial implementations of a representation format are quite common in